 - to decorate their home (desirable)

 - to express their style (desirable)

 - If you are a drill manufacturer, you might be inclined to focus on building better drill bits that don’t break.

 - If you are 3M, you might build strong mounting tape that eliminates the need for drilling.

-- If you are Samsung, you might sell more flatscreen displays that replace artwork on walls.
+- If you are a Samsung, you might sell more flatscreen displays that replace wall artwork.